Christopher Heeschen

 Christopher Heeschen (born 1966) is a German MD with a PhD.
 In 2004, he became a professor of Experimental Medicine and Department Head of Medicine at the University of Munich.
-He has worked at the Spanish National Cancer Research Centre (CNIO) since 2009.
+He subsequently held leadership positions at the Spanish National Cancer Research Centre (CNIO) from 2009 - 2014. and Barts Cancer Institute in London from 2013 - 2018.
+Since 2018 he is co-director of the Center for Single-Cell Omics at Shanghai Jiao Tong University School of Medicine.
+In 2021 he also became Principal Investigator at the Candiolo Cancer Institute FPO IRCCS in Italy.

 Heeschen was recognized by the Paul-Martini-Award in 2002 for describing a rebound phenomenon in patients with unstable coronary heart disease after the withdrawal of statins.
 In 2009, he received the Ritzenhain Award from the German Cancer Research Center.

-His most cited article, on cancer stem cells, has been cited 1864 times, according to Google Scholar.
+His most cited article, on cancer stem cells, has been cited 3521 times, according to Google Scholar.